rsocket/rsocket/Motivations.md

 #### Polyglot Support

 Many of the motivations above can be achieved by leveraging existing protocols, libraries, and techniques.
-However, this often ends up being tighly coupled with specific implementations that must be agreed upon across languages, platforms and tech stacks.
+However, this often ends up being tightly coupled with specific implementations that must be agreed upon across languages, platforms and tech stacks.
 Formalizing the interaction models and flow control behaviors into a protocol provides a contract between implementations in different languages.
 This in turn improves polyglot interactions in a broader set of behaviors than the ubiquitous HTTP/1.1 request/response, while also enabling Reactive Streams application level flow control across languages, rather than just in Java (where Reactive Streams was originally defined).

 #### Transport Layer Flexibility

-Just like HTTP request/response is not the only way applications can or should communicate, TCP is not the only transport layer available, and not necessarily the best for various use cases.
+Just like HTTP request/response is not the only way applications can or should communicate, TCP is not the only transport layer available, and not the best for all use cases.
 Thus, ReactiveSocket allows for swapping of the underlying transport layer based on environment, device capabilities and performance needs.
 ReactiveSocket (the application protocol) targets WebSockets, TCP, and [Aeron](https://github.com/real-logic/Aeron), and is expected to be usable over any transport layer with TCP-like characteristics, such as [Quic](https://www.chromium.org/quic).

 Perhaps more importantly though, it makes TCP, WebSockets and Aeron usable without significant effort.
-For example, use of WebSockets is often appealing, but all it exposes if framing semantics, so using it requires the definition of an application protocol.
+For example, use of WebSockets is often appealing, but all it exposes is framing semantics, so using it requires the definition of an application protocol.
 This is generally overwhelming and requires a lot of effort.
 TCP doesn't even provide framing.
 Thus, most applications end up using HTTP/1.1 and sticking to request/response and missing out on the benefits of interaction models beyond synchronous request/response.

 Thus, ReactiveSocket defines application layer semantics over these network transports to allow choosing them when they are appropriate.
-Later in this documentation is a brief comparison with other protocols that were explored while trying to leverage WebSockets and Aeron before determining that a new application protocol was needed.
+Later in this document is a brief comparison with other protocols that were explored while trying to leverage WebSockets and Aeron before determining that a new application protocol was wanted.

 #### Efficiency & Performance